mkernik/geodct/geodatabaseTools/README.md

 ### Description:
 This ArcGIS script tool examines feature classes in input file geodatabases for characteristics and data that would be lost or altered if it were transformed into a shapefile.
 Checks include:

+* large files (feature classes with more than 255 fields or over 2GB)
 * field names longer than 10 characters
 * string fields longer than 254 characters
 * date fields with time values